|

 20. Go To Nordzee For Fresh Seafood

 Across the street from The Monk is some of the best seafood in Brussels; Nordzee.
-Because we would only visit the Monk at night, we thought it had closed down.
-We didn’t realize that it’s only open for lunch.
+Because I would only visit the Monk at night, I always thought it had closed down.
+I didn’t realize that it’s only open for lunch.

-We had no idea what we walked into, we were expecting a sit down inexpensive restaurant.
-What we got was a giant fish market that also prepares lunch.
-So, like our favourite croquette place, Nordzee is all outdoors with tables set up to enjoy the food.
+I had no idea what I walked into, I was expecting a sit down inexpensive restaurant.
+What I got was a giant fish market that also prepares lunch.
+Nordzee is all outdoors, with tables set up to enjoy the food.

 You can order any fish your heart desires as your main, but you have to try their fish soup – it’s delicious!
 They also offer a wine list to pair with your seafood of choice.

-Other Hidden Places To Visit In Brussels That We Missed
+Other Hidden Places To Visit In Brussels That I Missed

 Another worthwhile museum is the Musical Instrument museum that you should check out!
-The museum is in an old buildings that also offers an outstanding view.
+The museum is in an old buildings that also offers an outstanding view of Brussels.

 Hidden Brussels Day Trips To Go On